apigovau/api-descriptions/abs/DataApi.md

 You can also use the "accept" header to specify the response format as a header when you make an API call.
 E.g: "accept: application/xml"
-- XML: "application/xml"
+- XML: application/xml
-- Structure specific XML: "application/vnd.sdmx.structurespecificdata+xml"
+- Structure specific XML: application/vnd.sdmx.structurespecificdata+xml
-- JSON: "accept: application/vnd.sdmx.data+json"
+- JSON: application/vnd.sdmx.data+json
+- CSV: text/csv
-- CSV: "accept: application/vnd.sdmx.data+csv"
+- CSV: application/vnd.sdmx.data+csv
+- CSV with labels for codelists: application/vnd.sdmx.data+csv;labels=both
-- CSV with labels for codelists: "accept: application/vnd.sdmx.data+csv;labels=both"
+- CSV file with labels for codelists: application/vnd.sdmx.data+csv;file=true;labels=both